threefoldfoundation/info_threefold/src/technology/technology_architecture/hercules_network.md

 ### Reliable / Secure

 *   Hercules Protect: no hacking surface to the Zero-Nodes, integrate silicon root of trust
-*   Hercules Filesystem: dedupe, zero-install, hacker-proof deployment of all required components
+*   ZFList: dedupe, zero-install, hacker-proof deployment of all required components
 *   Hercules Compliance (OEM only): on request, ultra-strong compliance can be proven (location, network usage, auditing trails …)

 ### Strong